pjmlp/vercel-native-addons/README.md

 # Node.js Hello World

-Simple Node.js + Vercel example that shows how to have an API in Vercel, using nodejs addons written in C++, or serverless functions in Go and Rust, to work as a template for future projects.
+Simple Node.js + Vercel example that shows how to have an API in Vercel, using nodejs addons written in C++, or serverless functions in TypesScript, Go and Rust, to work as a template for future projects.

 ## Overview